openid/eKYC-IDA/openid-ida-verified-claims.md

   * `check_method`: Required.
 String representing the check done, this includes processes such as checking the authenticity of the document, or verifying the user's biometric against an identity document.
 For information on predefined `check_details` values see [@!predefined_values_page].
   * `organization`: Optional.
 String denoting the legal entity that performed the check.
 This should be included if the claims provider did not perform the check itself.
-  * `txn`: Optional.
-Identifier referring to the identity verification transaction.
+  * `check_id`: Optional.
+Identifier referring to the event where a check (either verification or validation) was performed.
 The claims provider shall ensure that this is present when `evidence_ref` element is used.
 The claims provider shall ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: Optional.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

-`verifier`: Optional.
-JSON object denoting the legal entity that performed the identity verification.
-This object should be included if the claims provider did not perform the identity verification itself.
-This object is retained for backward compatibility, implementers should use `check_details` & `organization` instead.
-This object consists of the following properties:

-* `organization`: Required.
-String denoting the organization which performed the verification on behalf of the claims provider.
-* `txn`: Optional.
-Identifier referring to the identity verification transaction.
-The claims provider shall ensure that the transaction identifier can be resolved into transaction details during an audit.

-`time`: Optional.
-Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this document was verified.

 `document_details`: Optional.
 JSON object representing the document used to perform the identity verification.
 It consists of the following properties: